BowenZhuangOutlook/githexo/source/_posts/MySQL学习记录.md

 * The mysqld_multi script has a stop command and can shut down any of the servers that it manages.
 It does so by invoking mysqladmin

 **note:** mysqld_safe has no server shutdown capability.
 You can use mysqladmin shutdown instead.
 Note that if you forcibly terminate mysqld by using the kill -9 command to send it a signal, mysqld_safe will detect that mysqld terminated abnormally and will restart it.
 You can work around this by killing mysqld_safe first and then mysqld, but it's better to use mysqladmin shutdown, which initiates a normal (clean) server shutdown.

+## Log and status Files
+* The general query log records all statements that the server receives from clients. use --log or --log=file_name
+* The binary log records statements that modify data. use --log-bin or --log-bin=file_name . wen can use mysqlbinlog utility dump bin log context.
+* The slow query log contains a record of queries that take a long time to execute. use --log-slow-queries or --log-slow-queries=file_name.we can use mysqldumpslow utility analysis slow query.
+* The Error Log.
+Alert log file
+* Status Files.
+PID file

+## Client Programs for DBA Work
+* mysql is a general-purpose command-line client for sending SQL statements to the server, including those of an administrative nature.
+* mysqladmin is an administrative command-line client that helps you manage the server.
+* mysqlimport provides a command-line interface to the LOAD DATA INFILE statement.
+It is used to load data files into tables without having to issue LOAD DATA INFILE statements yourself. mysqlimport can load files located on the client host or on the server host.
+It can load tables managed by local or remote servers.
+* mysqldump is a command-line client for dumping the contents of databases and tables.
+It's useful for making backups or for copying databases to other machines.

+### mysqladmin
+The mysqladmin command-line client is designed specifically for administrative operations.
+Its capabilities include those in the following list:
+* "Ping" the server to see whether it's running and accepting client connections
+* Shut down the server
+* Create and drop databases
+* Display server configuration and version information
+* Display or reset server status variables
+* Set passwords
+* Reload the grant tables
+* Flush the log files or various server caches
+* Start or stop replication slave servers
+* Display information about client connections or kill connections

+### mysqldump
+* Table contents dumped to data files can be dumped only on the server host, so when using mysqldump this way, it's best to invoke it on the server host.
+* When using mysqldump to produce SQL-format dump files, the server transfers table contents to mysqldump, which writes the dump file locally on the client host.
+SQL-format dumps can be generated for tables managed by local or remote servers.

+## Client Program Limitations
+* mysqladmin can create or drop databases, but it has no capabilities for creating or dropping individual tables or indexes.
+It can change passwords, but cannot create or delete user accounts.
+The mysql and MySQL Administrator programs can perform all of these operations
+* mysqlimport loads data files, so it can load data files produced by mysqldump.
+However, mysqldump also can produce SQL-format dump files containing INSERT statements, and mysqlimport cannot load those files.
+Thus, mysqlimport is only a partial complement to mysqldump.
+To process dump files containing SQL statements, use mysql instead.
+* With one exception, none of the client programs can start the server.
+Normally, you invoke the server directly or by using a startup script, or you can arrange to have the operating system invoke the server as part of its system startup procedure
+* None of the clients discussed in this chapter can shut down the server except mysqladmin and MySQL Administrator. mysqladmin shuts down the server by using a special non-SQL capability of the client/server protocol.
+If you use an account that has the SHUTDOWN privilege, it can shut down local or remote servers.
+MySQL Administrator can shut down a local MySQL server on Windows if the server is configured to run as a Windows service